Women's Timber Corps: Duties

+The pay rates were much less than the rates paid to men for the same work.
+A post-war report on forestry rates of pay showed that in 1944 male forestry workers classed as general labourers were paid 72 shillings per week compared to the pay for the WTC of 56 shillings per week.

+Towards the end of the war some of the women were considered skilled enough to be posted to Germany to help salvage the sawmills there.

 Disbandment and subsequent recognition

 The WTC was disbanded in 1946 when each member was awarded a personal letter signed by Queen Elizabeth.
 Other than this no recognition of the WTC (or the WLA) was made and it was not until 2000 that former members of the WTC were allowed to take part in the annual Remembrance Sunday parade in London.
 In 2007, the Department for Environment, Food and Rural Affairs announced that all surviving members of the WTC would be entitled to wear a new badge to commemorate their service in the Corps.

 In 2012, the Forestry Commission marked the 70th anniversary of the WTC.
 On Remembrance Day 2012, BBC Countryfile broadcast a tribute to the work of the WTC with veteran members, filmed in the Forest of Dean.